PRP Fertility MD Logo

 • Improved ovarian response during IVF stimulation in some patients who previously had poor response

 It is important to understand the context of these findings.
 Most published studies to date have been small in scale, and larger randomized controlled trials are needed to establish the effectiveness of ovarian PRP with greater confidence.
-Outcomes vary between patients, and not all patients who receive PRP treatment will experience measurable changes.
+Outcomes vary between patients, and not all patients who receive PRP ovarian rejuvenation will experience measurable changes.

 Our clinical team stays current with the evolving research on ovarian PRP and discusses the available evidence with patients during consultation, including both the potential benefits and the limitations of current data.